-Mezzanine debt is unique in that it can be issued as secured by the real estate, after the senior debt, or it can be an unsecured loan.
+Mezzanine debt is unique in that it can be issued as secured by the real estate, after the senior debt.
+Or alternatively it can be an unsecured loan.
 In the unsecured loan scenario, the mezzanine lender does not have the legal authority to force the sale of the property to recover its losses.

-Mezzanine debt behaves similar to senior debt in terms of the upside and downside scenarios, both of which are capped based on the terms of the loan.
-The exception is in an extreme downside scenario: if a property drastically underperforms expectations, the senior debt is repaid first; the mezzanine debt lender is only repaid to the extent there is the cash remaining after repayment of the senior loan.
+Mezzanine debt behaves similar to senior debt in terms of the upside and downside scenarios.
+Both of which are capped based on the terms of the loan.
+The exception to this is in an extreme downside scenario: if a property drastically underperforms expectations; the senior debt is repaid first.
+The mezzanine debt lender is only repaid to the extent that there is the cash remaining after the repayment of the senior loan.

 The returns on mezzanine debt reflect this moderate risk profile.
-Whereas senior debt might carry a 3- to 5-percent interest rate, mezzanine debt may carry an interest rate of 8- to 14 percent, depending on the amount of leverage, current market conditions, and the deal’s overall risk profile.
+Whereas senior debt might carry a 3- to 5-percent interest rate.
+Mezzanine debt may carry an interest rate of 8- to 14 percent.
+This is depending on the amount of leverage, current market conditions, and the deal’s overall risk profile.

-Unlike senior debt, mezzanine debt is typically provided by real estate equity investors who are comfortable owning and operating real estate, since the risk of taking back the property is higher than if they were in the senior debt position.
-This is because, in a take-back scenario, the margin of error for turning the property around in a way that allows them to recoup their investment is generally slim and will require expertise and potentially, additional resources to stabilize the asset.
+Unlike senior debt, mezzanine debt is often provided by real estate equity investors who are comfortable owning and operating real estate.
+Given the risk of taking back the property is higher than if they were in the senior debt position.
+This is because, in a take-back scenario, the margin of error for turning the property around in a way that allows them to recoup their investment is generally slim.
+Often it requires expertise and potentially additional resources to stabilize the asset.

 Preferred equity, often called “pref” for short, is in many ways similar to mezzanine debt but with a few key distinctions.
 First, preferred equity is never secured by the asset.
 The second difference is that preferred equity is usually structured as an equity investment into the entity (LLC, trust, etc.) that owns the real estate (vs. mezzanine debt which is structured as a loan to the ownership entity).

-Given the similarities between mezzanine debt and preferred equity, in practice, the two are rarely used at the same time within the same deal.
+Given the many similarities between mezzanine debt and preferred equity.
+Often times, the two are rarely used at the same time within the same deal.
 If the common equity investors want to increase the amount of leverage beyond what the senior debtor is willing to provide, the sponsor will typically choose either mezzanine debt or preferred equity – but typically, they will not utilize both.

 In commercial real estate, when someone thinks of the “owner” of the real estate, they are generally thinking of those who have invested in common equity.
-Common equity is often referred to as simply “equity”.
+Common equity can be commonly referred to as simply “equity”.